-Outside of the traditional burial sites of Westminster Abbey and St George’s Chapel, Windsor, some English (and a British) monarchs are missing.
+Outside of the traditional burial sites of Westminster Abbey and St George’s Chapel, Windsor, some English (and British) monarchs are missing.
 The tomb of King John resides in the chancel at Worcester Cathedral, not far from the chantry that contains the grave of the son of Henry VII and Elizabeth of York, Henry VIII’s elder brother Arthur, Prince of Wales.
-That of King Edward II is also one of only a handful of monarchs, whose tomb is not in London – but instead in the north ambulatory of Gloucester Cathedral.
-That of Richard III is now – since 2015 – of course, in Leicester Cathedral.
-Queen Victoria chose to erect a Royal Mausoleum for herself and Prince Albert in the grounds of the royal estate of Frogmore in Windsor Great Park – the Royal Burial Ground in front of the Mausoleum contains royal graves from the twentieth century, including that of Edward VIII and the Duchess of Windsor.
+That of King Edward II is also one of only a handful of monarchs whose tomb is not in London but instead in the north ambulatory of Gloucester Cathedral.
+That of Richard III is now – since 2015 – in Leicester Cathedral.
+Queen Victoria chose to erect a Royal Mausoleum for herself and Prince Albert in the grounds of the royal estate of Frogmore in Windsor Great Park, the Royal Burial Ground in front of the Mausoleum contains royal graves from the twentieth century, including that of the Duke of Windsor – the former Edward VIII – and the Duchess of Windsor.

-Belonging to this group of English kings, is also Britain’s first Hanoverian king, George I. The King was in Germany when he died suddenly in 1727, as Princess Wilhelmine of Prussia recorded in her Memoirs – (the exact accuracy of which are open to serious question, as Wilhelmine exaggerated a great deal in her Memoirs, written with the bitterness of hindsight) the death of her maternal grandfather: “He had left England in perfect health and, contrary to custom, had endured the voyage uncommonly well.
+Belonging to this group of English kings, is also Britain’s first Hanoverian king, George I. The King was in Germany when he died suddenly in 1727, as Princess Wilhelmine of Prussia recorded in her Memoirs – (the exact accuracy of which are open to question, as Wilhelmine probably exaggerated a great deal in her Memoirs) the death of her maternal grandfather: “He had left England in perfect health and, contrary to custom, had endured the voyage uncommonly well.
 He felt indisposed near Osnabruck.
 All the remedies that were administered proved useless; and at the end of four and twenty hours he expired, in an apoplectic fit, in the arms of the Duke of York, his brother” (The Misfortunate Margravine, ed.
 Norman Rosenthal, Pg 108, 1970).

-The remains of King George I were initially placed in the vault of the Hanoverian Leineschloss (Leine Palace) but were later moved to the Guelph Mausoleum in the Berggarten of Hanover’s magnificent Herrenhausen Gardens – universally recognised as one of the greatest of all baroque eighteenth-century formal gardens.
-The gardens at Herrenhausen were the spectacular creation of his mother, Electress Sophia of Hanover, herself a Queen of England who could have been, but who died at the age of 83, shortly before the death of the last Stuart, Queen Anne in 1714.
+The remains of King George I were initially placed in the vault of the Hanoverian Leineschloss (Leine Palace) but were later moved to the Guelph Mausoleum in the Berggarten of Hanover’s magnificent Herrenhausen Gardens – one of the surviving glories of all European baroque eighteenth-century formal gardens.
+The gardens at Herrenhausen were the spectacular creation of George’s mother, Electress Sophia of Hanover, herself a Queen of England who could have been, but who died shortly before the death of England’s last Stuart, Anne in 1714.

 The 1701 Act of Settlement had designated Sophia heiress presumptive to the Crown – “the most excellent princess Sophia, electress and duchess-dowager of Hanover”.
 So, George I became the British heir presumptive on the death of his mother, as the Act stated that the British succession went to “the heirs of her body, being Protestant.”
 Writing of George I in his Four Georges, William Makepeace Thackeray observed, “His heart was in Hanover” – an accurate observation, as George was deeply attached to his native Hanover, of which he had been Elector, succeeding his father Ernst August of Braunschweig-Luneberg.

-Quite literally, though and appropriately for George I, George would indeed remain in Hanover.
+Quite literally, though and appropriately for George I, George would indeed remain in his beloved Hanover, which had been relegated to a holiday destination for him once he became British King.
 The Guelph Mausoleum was constructed between 1842-47 and was firstly the resting place of King Ernst August of Hanover and his consort, Queen Friederike.
 Following the air raid destruction of the Leineschloss and its chapel in 1943, the sarcophagi of Great Britain’s George I, Electress Sophia and Ernst August of Braunschweig-Luneberg were moved from the royal vault (Fürstengruft) in 1957 and transferred to Herrenhausen, whilst the remnants of the Leineschloss formed the basis for the new building that today houses Lower Saxony’s Parliament (Landtag).

 Whilst Louis XIV acknowledged the heir, James Francis Edward Stuart as James III, England did not follow suit and merely christened him ‘the Old Pretender’ instead, a name to which history has stuck.
-The chapel of James II, in the church at Saint-Germain, bears the English royal coat of arms.
-Antonia Fraser states that the memorial to James was erected in 1824 at the behest of the Hanoverian King George IV; Saint-Germain-en-Laye’s tourist board alternatively suggests that the James II’s ‘mausoleum’ in the church was designed by Moutier and Malpièce, and completed in 1835 – which would be in reign of George IV’s successor, William IV.
+The chapel of James II in the church at Saint-Germain bears the English royal coat of arms.
+There are conflicting stories as to the memorial.
+It was either erected in 1824 at the behest of Britain’s George IV; Saint-Germain-en-Laye’s tourist board alternatively suggests that the James II’s ‘mausoleum’ in the church was designed by Moutier and Malpièce, and completed in 1835, in the reign of George IV’s successor, William IV.